truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/ZvolsScreensScale.md

 ### ZFS Encryption Widget

-The **ZFS Encryption** widget displays for zvols configured with encryption but the options in the widget.
+The **ZFS Encryption** widget displays for zvols configured with encryption.
 It includes the current state of the encryption, the encryption root, type, and algorithm used.
 {{< expand "Click Here for More Information" "v" >}}
 The **ZFS Encryption** widget displays the **Lock** or **Unlock** options.
-If it uses key encryption instead passphrase The **Export Key** options displays if the zvol uses key encryption.
+If it uses key encryption instead passphrase The **Export Key** option displays if the zvol uses key encryption.

 ![ZFSEncryptionWidgetChildDatasetUnlocked](/images/SCALE/22.12/ZFSEncryptionWidgetChildDatasetUnlocked.png "ZFS Encryption Widget Zvol")